nikhilg2121/fpga-blockchain/README.md

 The Key goes through the Hashing functions which gives us 2 possible indices where the key might be stored at.
 We then check both these locations for the Key.
 If it is present in either the locations then we return the value corresponding to the key.

+- TRANSACT: This operation either debits or credits amount from the value of the given key.
+The input transact_kind is used to tell whether the amount is to be debited or credited.
+0 stands for debit, 1 for credit.

+NOTE: The INSERT operation has been so designed that it imposes the restriction that the value for any key must be non zero.

-The file create_bram.v contains code for the search and transact operations on the block ram entries.
+The file create_bram.v contains code for initialising the BRAM and implementations of these operations on the key-value stores.
-It has been tested using the test bench file - create_bram_tb.v
+It has been tested using the test bench file - create_bram_tb.v.

-Update: The create_bram.v file now contains working code for insert operation on block ram.
-It has been tested using the create_bram_tb.v - testbench file.

-Some conditions:
-No key can have value 0
-Value stored must be non zero for any key
+##### Data Packet

-1. The incoming packet must have the format:
+The data packet is of the following form:

-for refer:
+- for refer:
 command-code 1 byte
 key 4 bytes
 trailing zero 1 byte (00000000) used for detection purposes.

-for transfer:
+- for transfer:
 command-code 1 byte
 key-debit 4 bytes
 key-credit 4 bytes
 transfer amnt
 trailing zero 1 byte

-for issue:
+- for issue:
 command-code 1 byte
 key 4 bytes
-amnt 4 bytes
+amount 4 bytes
 trailing zero 1 byte

-for create:
+- for create:
-command-code
+command-code 1 byte
-key
+key 4 bytes
-initial balance
+initial balance 4 bytes
-trailing zero
+trailing zero 1 byte

-IGNORE this important note below.
-No restrictions, it works.

-Important note:

-While sending multiple commands, the different commands must be such that previous command's zero byte must coincide with the reset signal. i.e. as each byte requires #freq time for transmission along the communication channel, in this period only the reset must be done.
-Such that the NEGEDGE of reset corresponds to the beginning of the next command.

-command 1 ... zero byte--> 00000000
-                                   |
-                                   |
-                       negedge reset
-                                   |
-                                   |
-                                    next command
+##### Core Modules and Command Extractor
+The main purpose of the Core Modules - refer.v; transfer.v; issue.v; create.v is to store the data received by the receiver module, and use the data for executing the 4 functions - REFER, TRANSFER, ISSUE and CREATE.

+- create.v: The data is received by the receiver module of UDP/UART.
+Each time a new byte of data is received, the receiver module negates the value of newbyt.
+The always block always@(newbyt) is hence triggered, which stores this newly received byte of data into an array [7:0]packet[11:0].
+Once all the required number of bytes are stored into this array, a trigger sets off, which leads to the execution of another always block.
+It is responsible for updating the output values of the output ports- signal, key and value.
+The main extractor module in cmdextract.v detects a change in the outputs of the create module through an always block.
+This always block then updates the values of the inputs of the create bram module, such that the INSERT functionality detailed in the previous chapter is triggered.
+This results in the creation and insertion of a new key-value pair into the hash tables.

+- refer.v: Similar to the create module, the incoming data is stored byte-wise in the array.
+Once all bytes of the packet are received, a block is triggered which changes the outputs- signal and key, appropriately.
+The extractor module detects these changes and directs these values to the create bram module.
+The SEARCH functionality is triggered and the value corresponding to the key is returned.

+ - issue.v: Similar to the create module, the incoming data is stored byte-wise in the array.
+Once all bytes of the packet are received, a block is triggered which changes the outputs- signal, key, transact value, and transact kind appropriately.
+The extractor module detects these changes and directs these values to the create bram module.
+The TRANSACT functionality is triggered and the required amount is issued to the key.

+- transfer.v: This module invokes the TRANSACT functionality of our main code, twice.
+To take input from the UDP we follow a similar algorithm, getting Keys participating in the transaction.
+The the outputs are updated sequentially, first to debit the amount from the sender, and then credit it to the receiver.
+The extractor module detects these changes and directs these values to the create bram module Thus, the transaction takes place.

+These modules are controlled by the command extractor module - cmdextract.v, which directs the data to the correct core module.
+This has been tested using the test bench cmd_tb.v.